-The Health Fund is partnering with Interfaith Housing and Community Services – a Hutchinson-based organization which seeks to alleviate poverty and build community through housing assistance, financial education and individual empowerment – to provide a new special opportunity for Kansas and Nebraska Healthy Congregations churches to increase financial wellness in their congregations and communities.
+The Health Fund has partnered with Interfaith Housing and Community Services – a Hutchinson-based organization which seeks to alleviate poverty and build community through housing assistance, financial education and individual empowerment – to provide a special opportunity for Kansans and for churches in the Great Plains Conference to increase financial wellness in their communities and congregations.

 Take Control covers strategies including management of personal finances, successful navigation of the financial market, access to financial products and services, and encouragement and support to practice positive financial behaviors that help people achieve their goals, including: